How to Prevent Your Air Mattress From Deflating Overnight

 Deflate the Air Mattress Overnight

-Have a huge camping trip coming up?
-Or a road trip that will require you to sleep on the airbed for a few nights in a row?
-We recommend that you release some air from the mattress every morning after sleeping on it, or simply drain out the air completely and re-inflate after each night of sleeping.
-This will ensure minimal pressure on the seams and top material so your mattress can stay in great condition.
+We recommend that you release some air from the mattress every morning after sleeping on it, or drain out the air completely and re-inflate after each night.

 Patch any Punctures

-If you do find a leak in your air mattress, it is imperative to patch the hole.
+If you find a leak in your air mattress, it is imperative to patch the hole.
 For more information on how to do this, check out our guide on how to patch an air mattress.

 The Verdict

-Don’t be disheartened if you notice some air loss in your inflatable mattress.
-Most people become so alarmed that they shop for a brand new mattress only to realize that the new one loses air, too.
-Being aware of the causes of air loss and following our helpful tips can save you lots of time and money in the long run.
-If your airbed is still losing a significant amount of air after practicing our tips, chances are you have a puncture which can usually be easily repaired.
+Don’t be disheartened if you notice air loss in your inflatable mattress.
+Most people become so alarmed that they shop for a brand-new mattress only to realize that the new one loses air, too.

 Whatever your air mattress situation, air loss is not the end!